 Apart from the lack of financial transparency and inconsistent laws and regulations that change over time, complex processes have also negatively influenced the business development and performance in this immense archipelago.

 According to the Ministry of Labor in Indonesia, the priority of hiring is reserved for local people.
 While investors can obtain their work and stay permits quite easily, foreign hiring is relatively challenging.
 Foreign hiring is usually approved if that particular position is impossible to be fulfilled by local hiring.

 Unless you are married to an Indonesian you can trust and have obtained a permanent residency (KITAP) after 2 years of marriage, always be cautious when choosing a local partner.
 The local partner can take over your business entity at any time when they want it.
-However, going through the process of local nominee selection with a trusted agency can eliminate the risks and put much control in your hand.
+However, going through the process of special purpose vehicle selection with a trusted agency can eliminate the risks and put much control in your hand.

 In most circumstances, especially for those online businesses, the country in which you registered your company does not matter to your customers.
 You can thereby choose a country where it has less hassle to oversee and manage your business.
 The only issue, however, is that you will be traveling back and forth between Indonesia and another country every 2 months; alternatively, you may delegate a foreign partner who can take turns to do the traveling with you.

 Indonesia had survived the last global economic crisis and all the existing challenges; Indonesia still remains Southeast Asia’s largest economic hub and has outperformed many Asian countries such as Singapore, Malaysia, and Thailand.